-Auriculotherapy the technique of the Traditional Chinese medicine has always become one of the best options for those who seek an alternative way to treat various kinds of diseases.
-Not only because many people are intrigued with the uniqueness of traditional Chinese medicine, but also because this medical concept is proven to be safe, completely natural and even approved by modern medical science.
-In fact, many of these healing methods are being adopted by the modern medical science with a few modifications to make them even more effective.
+Auriculotherapy the technique of Traditional Chinese medicine has always become one of the best options for those who seek an alternative way to treat various kinds of diseases.
+Not only because many people are intrigued with the uniqueness of traditional Chinese medicine, but also because this medical concept is proven to be safe, completely natural, and even approved by modern medical science.
+In fact, many of these healing methods are being adopted by modern medical science with a few modifications to make them even more effective.

 One of the widely accepted traditional Chinese medical concepts is acupuncture, which involves thin needles inserted at certain points (acupuncture points) on the body for preventative or therapeutic purposes.

-There are different techniques and methods of acupuncture that exist and widely used by practitioners.
+There are different techniques and methods of acupuncture that exist and are widely used by practitioners.
 These different forms of acupuncture exist due to different reasons: